Canadian Manufacturing GDP

 - At 119,300 persons, quarterly average manufacturing employment was the highest Q3 employment in Peel since 2008.

 Peel’s manufacturing sector represents an important (though diminishing) part of the Canadian manufacturing sector.
 In the absence of Peel specific data on output, changes in the Gross Domestic Product of the Canadian manufacturing sector offer some indication of possible changes in Peel.

 Based on this, an assessment of both Canadian indicators of manufacturing production (GDP) and available Peel specific manufacturing indicator (manufacturing employment) are included in this section.

 Canadian Manufacturing Gross Domestic Product (GDP)

-Annual changes in Canadian manufacturing GDP have varied over time under the influence of both international and domestic factors (such as automation).
+Annual changes in Canadian manufacturing GDP have varied over time as a result of both international and domestic influences (such as automation).

 Manufacturing Employment in Peel’s Labour Market

 Manufacturing employment in Peel has trended down from a high of 150,000 persons (23.5 per cent of total employment) in 2004.